3 Important Questions To Ask Before a Chess Move

 At Golden Chess Centre, we ask parents and the students, not to look at the results.

-The game quality is what the coach looks into, not the game points.
 Results will improve automatically if the quality of your game improves.

 And looking at results will only add up to the pressure.